MohammadAman-Github/ProductServiceSample/README.md

 # 🛍️ ProductServiceSample

 A backend Spring Boot project that simulates an e-commerce product management system.
-It supports multiple product services (like FakeStore API and internal service) and implements RESTful APIs for CRUD operations,along with additional practice modules for database relationships and advanced JPA concepts.
+It supports multiple product services (like FakeStore API and internal service) and implements RESTful APIs for CRUD operations, along with additional practice modules for database relationships and advanced JPA concepts.

 ---